 The Federal Reserve has also recently announced the planned launch of its own real-time system, FedNow.
-This will continue to speed up adoption of IP in America, evidenced by recent research from ACI that predicts adoption will go from an 8.9 percent share of volume in 2019 to an expected 20.9 percent in 2024.
+This will continue to speed up adoption of IP in America, evidenced by recent research from ACI that predicts the US is expected to grow by more than 5x by 2024.
 We may potentially see further growth, due to the current global health crisis, causing a pressing need to reduce U.S. reliance on paper-based payments and transition to a more extensive digital payments ecosystem.
 This would facilitate reduced physical interactions and accelerate the speed of disbursed funds, such as government benefits and wages.

 Despite – or perhaps even spurred on by – the pressures of the COVID-19 crisis, we’re set to enter a period of increased IP innovation in the U.S., with significant developments that will substantially transform the way payments, and their timing, bring value to customers.
 For banks, it’s now a case of getting on board with these new systems and working out how and where to best drive IP adoption.

 Banks will need to prioritize certain elements of payments to make meaningful gains, such as connecting to schemes in ways that suit their customers’ needs.

 IP has significant potential to provide end users – in the consumer and merchant worlds – with speed, clarity and security.
 Banks can benefit across the value chain from higher volumes of IP payments going through their systems.
 Regardless of those benefits, and despite the Fed’s involvement, IP adoption is not mandated in the U.S.